sdfarhan/Visualisation-of-data-structures-using-Java/README.md

 Just download the Visualization.jar file and run it.
 It will run if you have installed Java on your local machine.

-Actual code of this prject is in code/src directory.
+Actual code of this project is in code/src directory.
 The main file of application is Main.java